googleapis/teeny-request/README.md

 ```

 ## Motivation
 `request` has a ton of options and features and is accordingly large.
-Requiering a module incurs load and parse time.
+Requiring a module incurs load and parse time.
 For
 `request`, that is around 600ms.

 ![Load time of request measured with require-so-slow](https://user-images.githubusercontent.com/101553/44694187-20357700-aa3a-11e8-9116-b8ae794cbc27.png)